Nicolas Johnson Charged In Car Arson Behind Jordan Bar

 MINNEAPOLIS (WCCO) — A Burnsville man is accused of lighting his ex-girlfriend’s car on fire behind a bar in Jordan in March.

-According to the Jordan Police Department, 39-year-old Nicolas Johnson is charged with second-degree arson.READ MORE: Body Parts Found In Northeast Minneapolis Prompt Homicide Investigation
+According to the Scott County Attorney’s Office, 39-year-old Nicolas Johnson is charged with second-degree arson.READ MORE: Brown County Issues Burning Ban Amid Drought

 Jordan’s police and fire departments responded to a reported car fire at the Pickled Pig Pub just after 11 p.m. on March 12.
 The fire was put out and no one was injured, police said.